bitcoin-tools/nodebuilder/README.md

 ## Contributing

 Please open an issue for any bug reports or feature requests.
+You can see the list of open issues [here](https://github.com/bitcoin-tools/nodebuilder/issues).

-If you plan to submit a pull request, please first look over our [test procedures](test/README.md).
+If you plan to submit a pull request, please first look over our automated and manual [test procedures](test/README.md).

 ## License